How to Apply

-Conduct participant assessments (via phone) prior to and after group participation, including preparation of assessment materials, scheduling assessments, maintaining a database to track participants, and conducting qualitative interviews with participants
+- Conduct participant assessments (via phone) prior to and after program participation, including scheduling assessments, maintaining a database to track participants, and conducting qualitative research interviews with participants

 - Following an established manualized curriculum, co-lead the HomeFront Strong group intervention for military/veteran spouses with a community provider at community-based sites.
 Groups occur 1-2 times weekly in the evenings.

 Clinical Supervision and Coaching: